-Jeff grew up on his family’s ranch on the Rowe Mesa between Moriarty and Las Vegas, NM.
-He graduated from NMSU with his bachelor’s in ag business management and his master’s in ag economics.
+Jeff grew up on his family’s ranch on the Rowe Mesa between Moriarty and Las Vegas, N.M.
+He graduated from New Mexico State University (NMSU) with a bachelor’s degree in agricultural business management and a master’s degree in agricultural economics.

-After college, Jeff took a job with Farm Bureau as the field representative for the counties in northern New Mexico.
-He also worked the policy side of things, lobbying in Santa Fe for the state’s farmers and ranchers.
-During his days in Farm Bureau, Jeff noticed that farmer groups and rancher groups weren’t always in contact with one another, so he set out to change that.
-The Ag Group, as it’s loosely known, still circles the wagons every year before the legislative session to set policy priorities that will benefit all of agriculture.
-Also, during the session ends, the group puts on what’s known as Ag Fest to showcase to legislators and their staff the diversity of New Mexico agriculture.
+After college, Jeff worked for Farm Bureau as the field representative for the counties in northern New Mexico.
+He also represented the state’s farmers and ranchers in legislative discussions in Santa Fe.
+During this time, Jeff worked to bring farmer groups and rancher groups together.
+The Ag Group, as it’s loosely known, still gathers every year before the legislative session to set policy priorities that will benefit all of agriculture.
+When the session ends, the group puts on what’s known as Ag Fest to showcase to legislators and their staff the diversity of New Mexico agriculture.
 Jeff was instrumental in making this an annual event.

-Then Jeff went to work as the director for the Office of Agricultural Biosecurity for NMDA and NMSU.
+Jeff then went to work as the director for the Office of Agricultural Biosecurity for NMDA and NMSU.
 He later started up the Southwest Border Food Safety and Defense Center at NMSU.
-In both of these positions, he worked with private industry and officials at all levels of government to develop plans to protect agriculture as part of a homeland security strategy.
+In both capacities, he worked with private industry and officials at all levels of government to develop plans that will protect New Mexico agriculture as part of a homeland security strategy.
 Jeff still heads up trainings on the subject from time to time.

-The bulk of his time as secretary of agriculture is spent on the road, meeting with groups that represent farmers and ranchers across the state.
-Jeff’s also put his old policy skills to good use by educating legislators on New Mexico agriculture and encouraging their votes for bills that support the state’s farmers and ranchers.
+The bulk of Jeff’s time as New Mexico’s secretary of agriculture is spent on the road, meeting with groups that represent farmers and ranchers across the state.
+Jeff also works to educate legislators about New Mexico agriculture.